calfus-open-source/magikube-docs/docs/intro.md

 # Introduction

-magikube helps you create production ready infrastructure and applications in minutes.⚡️
+Magikube helps you create production ready infrastructure and applications in minutes.⚡️

 ## Getting Started